Thursday, September 24, 2015

 Greens are cheap, I get mine from my local Mexican grocery store for less than a dollar per bundle.
 Each bundle holds about 5-8 leaves.
 You could stretch out my recipe (that serves 4) and get away with one bundle, but 2 bundles would give you plenty of greens to go with the pork.

-For this recipe I used collard and turnip greens.
+For this recipe, I used collard and turnip greens.
 While collard looks similar to taro leaf, turnip greens get more tender like cooked taro leaf.
 It's okay to mix and match your favorite leafy greens.

-You can use any greens you find on sale at your own grocery or farmers market, including: collard, turnip, mustard, Swiss chard, kale and even spinach.You just need enough to wrap pork into bundles for steaming.
+You can use any greens you find on sale at your own grocery or farmers market, including collard, turnip, mustard, Swiss chard, kale, and even spinach.
+You just need enough to wrap pork into bundles for steaming.

 Pork is the main protein.
 On the Island, they add a little firm fish with the pork.
 I'm keeping it simple and cheap, by leaving out the fish.
-For my recipe I used a little over 3 pounds of meaty country-style pork ribs for around 99 cents per pound.
-I got 4 big ribs.They are ready to go, just trim of any excess fat, but leave some on as it's extra flavor.
+For my recipe, I used a little over 3 pounds of meaty country-style pork ribs for around 99 cents per pound.
+I got 4 big ribs.
+They are ready to go, just trim of any excess fat, but leave some on as it's extra flavor.

 Country-style ribs hold much more meat than your typical BBQ rib.
 And each rib is large enough for a single serving.
 You could go even cheaper by buying a whole pork shoulder.
 Just remove the meat from the bone and skin.
 It's okay to leave the meat in large hunks, for wrapping in greens.

 It takes 3 to 4 hours for Lau Lau to steam tender.
 But it is so simple to make, with few ingredients.
-Just season the pork with salt, rub on some liquid smoke (optional) and wrap it up with a couple layers of leaves.
-Finally loosely wrap it with a sheet of aluminum foil.
+Just season the pork with salt, rub on some liquid smoke (optional), and wrap it up with a couple layers of leaves.
+Finally, loosely wrap it with a sheet of aluminum foil.

 Lau Lau is a surprise package - lay it out and watch the smile appear on your dinner guests as they unpeel it.
-My cheap$kate Mainland Lau Lau si going right into my recipe favorites.
+My cheap$kate Mainland Lau Lau is going right into my recipe favorites.
 And you don't need to spring for a plane ticket to Hawai'i to taste my local SoCal Lau Lau.

 Ingredients (about 4-5 servings)

-• 3-4 pounds pork - I used 4 meaty country style pork ribs.
+• 3-4 pounds pork - I used 4 meaty country-style pork ribs.
 Okay to use any pork pieces.
 Cheapest to use pork shoulder (trim off the meat from bone.)

 • Salt to taste - Get out the Hawaiian salt, if you have any.